What You Will Learn

 - Virtual server environment consisting of a DNS, FTP, web server, and database to simulate

 - Multiple sample applications for the in-class exercises

 - Pre-installed security tools (e.g., brute forcing, manipulating proxy, and exploiting tools)

-- Electronic Courseware for the six days of lecture
+- Printed and Electronic Courseware for the six days of lecture

 - MP3 audio files of the complete course lecture